Last updated on April 15th, 2023 at 11:56 am

-Besides, if you know the amount of problems climbers have with their feet, then you would probably agree it probably isn’t a great idea to cram your baby’s feet into a pair of climbing shoes.
+Besides, if you know the number of problems climbers have with their feet, then you would probably agree it probably isn’t a great idea to cram your baby’s feet into a pair of climbing shoes.

-Still want baby climbing shoes?
+Still, want baby climbing shoes?

 These hand-crocheted shoes are by far the most adorable shoes we have ever seen!

 These baby climbing shoes come in a range of colors and are made in a variety of sizes between 0-12 months.
 You can see them on Etsy here.